TheCodeSummoner/SecurityPi/README.md

 # SecurityPi

-Server with challenges for the internship at Newcastle University, supervised by the security sector
+A security-learning platform designed for Rasppberry PI.
+Includes a server with challenges as well as instructions on modyfing standard Raspbian image to create the desired system.
+Created during the internship at Newcastle University, supervised by the security sector.

 ## Connecting to the server